PIH/openmrs-distro-pihemr/README.md

   - (The password is the default password, it is referenced in the openmrs-server.properties file within the ~/openmrs/[serverId] folder)
 - Enter the legacy admin page "http://localhost:8080/openmrs/admin"
 - Go to "Manage Patient Identifier Sources" under the header "Patients"

+Check if there is an existing local identifier source.
+If there isn't, you'll need to create a local identifier source to generate "fake" ZL EMR IDs:
 - Add a new "Local Identifier Generator" for the "ZL EMR ID" with the following settings:
   - Name: ZL Identifier Generator
   - Base Character Set: ACDEFGHJKLMNPRTUVWXY1234567890